It takes just 2 cells to make a human being. Two cells and a miracle.

 - Shortness of breath

-The expanding womb and baby exerts pressure onto the diaphragmatic muscles and cause shortness of breath.
-This symptom typically becomes better as baby descends into the pelvis, a process called engagement.
+The expanding womb and baby exerts pressure onto the diaphragmatic muscles and causes shortness of breath.
+This symptom typically becomes better as the baby descends into the pelvis, a process called engagement.

 - Leg swelling